QuesterZen/fb1337/docs/project_background.md

 3. *Combinators* Also following a lead from Hoekstra, I explored the world of combinatory logic, reading [Raymond Smullyan's "To Mock a Mockingbird"](https://a.co/d/91w8NSg) and researching some of the mathematical history of [combinatory logic](https://en.wikipedia.org/wiki/Combinatory_logic).

 4. *Code Golf* I looked at three languages that were created for competitive [code golf](https://en.wikipedia.org/wiki/Code_golf#Dedicated_golfing_languages).
-I had come across [Paradoc](https://github.com/betaveros/paradoc) a few years ago and had resolved to look more closely at it.
+I had come across Brian Chen (Betaveros)'s  [Paradoc](https://github.com/betaveros/paradoc) a few years ago and had resolved to look more closely at it (He has also written an interesting [Introduction to Code Golf](https://blog.vero.site/post/golf).
 [GolfScript](http://www.golfscript.com/golfscript/) is one of the very first code golf language and its sheer simplicity was a revelation given how powerful it is.
 Finally, I looked at one of the most recent code golf languages, [Jelly](https://github.com/DennisMitchell/jellylanguage?tab=readme-ov-file) which is a good deal more complicated.
-I briefly looked at Uiua, which has many features in common with code golfing languages and is an odd hybrid of stack-based and array-based idioms.
+For more on code golf, see [A Short Potted History of Code Golf](code_golf.md).

 5. *Stack-Based Byte Code* I brought some previous experience to the project having previously written a stack-based byte code interpreter for Scheme, [4Scheme](https://gitlab.com/QuesterZen/4Scheme).
 For that project I had done some reading on the [Java Virtual Machine Byte Code](https://en.wikipedia.org/wiki/Java_bytecode) which is predominantly stack-based, and on the stack language [Forth](https://amzn.asia/d/i8Gi9Ut).
 The project was also invaluable for my design for the interpreter eval / apply loop and the implementation of the local naming environment.

 6. *Elixir* Of all the functional languages, [Elixir](https://elixir-lang.org) seems to be the best designed from the perspective of readability and practical programming.
 While Elixir wasn't a direct inspiration for any of the features of the final language, I had Elixir in mind as a benchmark for clarity of expression and readability of code.

-#TODO Add short section on Code Golfing